WangZhongyiHKUST/WangZhongyiHKUST.github.io/_pages/about.md

 I am currently a data mining engineer in financial industry, catering for building machine learning models to accomplish risk control, suspicious fraud recognition and anti-fraud behaviors.
 My interests lie in AI applications, hardware and software infrastructures, and want to further delve into machine learning & deep learning, distributed systems, GPU architectures and high-performance computing.

 Previsouly, I obtained Master's degree in Information Technology from **HKUST**(**The Hong Kong University of Science and Technology**), where domains of AI and big data knowledge and techniques were introduced to me.
-Adviced by [**Prof. Gary Shueng Han CHAN**](https://seng.hkust.edu.hk/about/people/faculty/gary-shueng-han-chan), I had the opportunity to apply IoT and AI techniques in Indoor Localization and Mobile Computing program.
+During the academic year, I also worked in the Indoor Localization and Mobile Computing program, advised by [**Prof. Gary Shueng Han CHAN**](https://seng.hkust.edu.hk/about/people/faculty/gary-shueng-han-chan), where I had the opportunity to apply IoT hardware and machine learning techniques to tackle real-world problems.

+The rapid development in both hardware and software always intrigues me to explore the endless possibility in related domains.

 A data-driven personal website
 ======